history-lab/archiving-digital-records/2024/01-workshop-intro.md

 ---
 # Points to keep in mind
-* 2nd time giving this workshop
+* Second time giving this workshop
 * Active, point-in-time participation welcome
 * The firehose
 * Ben's a technical person, not an archivist or historian